MSCA-LIKE/OpenScienceTrainingCourse/07_seminar4/notes/readme.md

 ### Towards a communications strategy

 We now see that our STEM researcher might need several different communications attempts before someone downloads and uses their code.
 This is why we need a communications strategy.

 A communications strategy is about choosing the right mix of audience, messages, and channel to populate that sales pipeline and convert interest into action.
 Usually, it would include the following:

-- overall goal
+- The overall goal
-- the communications mix for several stages of the process and different stakeholder groups, including
+- The communications mix for several stages of the process and different stakeholder groups.
+For example:
-    - message-audience-channel
-    - goals
-    - calls to action
+    - Ideas for the audience, message, and channel for each stakeholder group
+    - Goals for each stakeholder group
+    - How to convert attention in to appropriate actions, for example the "calls to action" at different stages in the process.
-    - success criteria
+- Success criteria

 ### Reviewing our STEM professional's approach
 Our STEM professional had created their own communications strategy, but without really thinking it through.
 They had the usual mix: